 Tip Three: Shave with either a shaving gel or cream.
 I know some razors can be used dry (baKblade), but try it with a lubricant and just watch your skin irritations become non-existent.
 This cuts down on the nicks and cuts associated with shaving, as well as the already-mentioned skin irritations.
 Seems obvious, I know, but it needs to be mentioned.

 All creams or gels are not made equal.
 Try different brands and see which one you like the best.
 I plan on doing some reviews on gel, creams, and powders for back shaving.
 Stay tuned.

-Tip 9, I know it is always not possible but try to shave in the opposite direction of the hair growth.
+Tip 9: I know it is not always possible, but try to shave in the opposite direction of the hair growth.
 Just do your best, as the back grows in weird patterns on the back, plus it’s hard to tell at times.

-Tip 10, Exfoliate your back with some type of loofah before shaving, this will remove dead skin and allow the razor to cut the hair closer.
-I have been using the Voda Reve Exfoliating Loofah Back Scrubber lately and I just love it.
+Tip 10: Exfoliate your back with some type of loofah before shaving; this will remove dead skin and allow the razor to cut the hair closer.
+I have been using the Voda Reve Exfoliating Loofah Back Scrubber lately, and I just love it.
 You can find it on Amazon, and it gets your entire back easily.

-I hope these tips help you with maintaining the removal of your back hair.
+I hope these tips help you maintain the removal of your back hair.
 You can definitely improve your shave, it just takes more preparation and time, but your results will be a lot better overall.
 Try all of these tips or just a few and come back here and let me know how it turns out for you.

 Have a tip of your own?
 Want to share it?
-Please do so below, I would love to hear them.
+Please do so below; I would love to hear them.
 Thanks!!!